mahimac2006/Chaining/chaining_validation/Chaining_proof.md

 - it avoids process restart and keeps analysis in one execution timeline,
 - it provides repeatable multi-bug crash evidence for exploit-chain style reporting.

-It does **not** prove:

-- one packet naturally hit both bugs with one parser entry call.

 ---

 ## How a driver works